Pinho0/Energy-Consumption-Forecasting/README.md

 docker push YOUR_DOCKERHUB_USERNAME/energy-consumption-prediction
 ```

 For the Kubernetes cluster setup, instead of configuring a full cloud environment, Minikube was used for simplicity.
-Minikube simulates a Kubernetes cluster locally and can be start by just using

 ```
 minikube start